AugurProject/augur-core/README.md

 	   	you got picked / won the rng!
 - max number of owners in a branch of rep. issues w/ sending rep etc
 - zeroing of array values (e.g. people in the rep index after they have 0 rep left)
-- consensus bond mechanism cheaper
+- consensus bond mechanism cheaper + reporting on outcome + if not certain onchain as fallback
 - possibly enable people to choose their own resolution scripts
 - lazy evaluation
 - metadata off chain
 - events
+- reporting / consensus scaling

 ### Once eth supports it:
 - reward whoever does close market according to gas cost (pay gas fee in cashcoin to miner)